What is the Innovations in Education Fund (IEF)?

 The Innovations in Education Fund provides support for New School faculty in their work as innovators in the areas of curriculum and pedagogy.
 Grants of up to $10,000 are awarded on a competitive basis for projects that promote innovative methods of teaching, learning, and/or its evaluation.
 Fund recipients are selected by a committee of faculty from a range of fields and areas of expertise.

 Applications are welcomed for projects in undergraduate education, graduate education, online learning, lifelong learning, and experiential learning.

-Funds may be used for collaboration with colleagues and/or students within or outside The New School, research, travel, educational media design and production, pilot projects for new curricular and pedagogical approaches, and unique forms of support required for specific innovations.
+Funds will support collaboration with colleagues and/or students within or outside of The New School, as well as other supporting activities involving research, travel, educational media design and production, pilot projects for new curricular and pedagogical approaches, and unique forms of support required by specific innovations.